Bombshell (video game): Reception

+Bombshell has a score of 44% on Metacritic.
+IGN rated the game 6.9 out of 10, saying the game "is a fast-paced, energetic, deliberately absurd action shooter that's mostly competent at everything it tries to do".
 GameSpot awarded it a score of 2.0 out of 10, calling it a "buggy, bland game with some of the worst writing you're likely to hear in some time."
-Hardcore Gamer rated the game a 2 out of 5 saying "What once began as something that had potential to become a so-stupid-it's-awesome classic ended up being merely... well, it isn't even really that stupid as a whole, just dull."
+Hardcore Gamer rated the game a 2 out of 5, saying "What once began as something that had potential to become a so-stupid-it's-awesome classic ended up being merely... well, it isn't even really that stupid as a whole, just dull."
 PC Gamer awarded it 30%, saying "An [action role-playing game] with weak combat and too many bugs, Bombshell isn't worth your click-click-clicks."
-IGN rated the game 6.9 out of 10 saying the game "Bombshell is a fast-paced, energetic, deliberately absurd action shooter that's mostly competent at everything it tries to do".
 Leo Espada of GoneWithTheWin rated it 6/10 and stated, "Bombshell features a solid core of combat mechanics, visual design, and a genius soundtrack.
 It is light on the RPG side, with little depth to sink your teeth into".
-It has a score of 44% on Metacritic.